How does the solar capacity waitlist work?

 The waitlist effective date will be the earlier of A) when the waitlist request is submitted OR B) when the interconnection request was submitted so long as the member applies for the waitlist within 2 weeks from the date LPEA notified them of the affected feeder status.

-• If LPEA concludes through its study of the situation that we can confidently have less restrictive limits, LPEA will adjust its restrictions and notify members upon making that determination.
+• If LPEA concludes through its hosting capacity analysis that we can confidently have less restrictive limits, LPEA will adjust its restrictions and notify members upon making that determination.

-• If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available in November.
-We need to wait until November to ensure that we have properly identified the minimum local daytime demand for electricity over the past year.
+• If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available bi-annually in the early summer and late fall.
+We need to wait until after the spring and fall to ensure that we have properly identified the minimum local daytime demand for electricity over the past past six months.

-Members will have one month to submit an interconnection application (or request a Supplemental Review) from the date they are notified of available capacity or their place on the waitlist will be forfeited.
+Members will have one month to submit an interconnection application (or request a Supplemental Review) from the date they are notified of available capacity or their priority on the waitlist will be forfeited.

-A member can choose to forgo the right to apply in hopes of a less restrictive opportunity in the future and maintain waitlist effective date position if they notify LPEA within the one-month window.
+A member can choose to forgo the right to apply and remain on the waitlist if they notify LPEA within the one-month window.
 Ex.
-A member could decline the ability to interconnect a non-exporting system in hopes that the feeder will eventually be reclassified as accepting exporting interconnections.
+A member could decline the ability to go through the Supplement Review process in hopes that applications on the feeder will eventually not require this additional study process.

 No. Waitlist position is tied to an LPEA account.
 It cannot be transferred to a new account owner or a different account.